Alabama Workplace Retaliation Attorneys

 Unfortunately, many employers discourage this type of behavior either verbally or with restrictive company policies.
 Employees may feel intimidated when they try to exercise their rights or do the right thing.
 However, the law prohibits an employer from retaliating against an employee who engages in lawful behavior.

 Understanding your rights under the law is critical to your ability to hold workplaces that violate these rights responsible for their actions.
-An employment lawyer at Employment and Consumer Law Group could help you explore those rights and build a case against a retaliatory action that may be successful in civil court.
+An employment lawyer at Employment and Commerce Law Group could help you explore those rights and build a case against a retaliatory action that may be successful in civil court.
 Contact a skilled employment attorney right away.

 What is Retaliation?